Calendar reform: Historical reforms

 Historically, most calendar reforms have been made in order to synchronize the calendar with the astronomical year (either solar or sidereal) and/or the synodic month in lunar or lunisolar calendars.
 Most reforms for calendars have been to make them more accurate.
 This has happened to various lunar and lunisolar calendars, and also the Julian calendar, when it was altered to the Gregorian calendar.

 The fundamental problems of the calendar are that the astronomical year has neither a whole number of days nor a whole number of lunar months; neither does the lunar month have a whole number of days: in each case there are fractions "left over".
-(In some physical circumstances the rotations and revolutions of a planet and its satellite(s) can be phase-locked – for example the same side of the moon always faces us – but this has not operated to lock together the lengths of the Earth's year, day and month.)
+(In some physical circumstances the rotations and revolutions of a planet and its satellite(s) can be phase-locked – for example the same side of the moon always faces the Earth – but this has not operated to lock together the lengths of the Earth's year, day and month.)
 Such remainders could accumulate from one period to the next, thereby driving the cycles out of synchronization.

 A typical solution to force synchronization is intercalation.
 This means occasionally adding an extra day, week, or month into the cycle.
 An alternative approach is to ignore the mismatch and simply let the cycles continue to drift apart.
 The general approaches include: